Monday, 19 June 2023

 Fly feeding on forest flower along Pipeline Road.

-SYSTEMATIC LIST
+SYSTEMATIC BIRD LIST

 All the photographs included in this report were taken by John and Terence Cooper.